lksj-dev/lksj-avant-garde/docs/listing/mire_and_peat.md

 https://github.com/lksj-dev/lksj-ag-mire-and-peat

+## What Can I Learn From This?

+- How to register a block?
+- How to register the item form of the block?
+- How to register a standalone item?
+- How to mark my item as a valid furnace fuel?
+- How to make shovel as the most efficient tool to mine my block?
+- How to make Fortune enchantment affect your block drops?
+- How to let my block “grow up” using random ticks?
+- How to make my block model randomly rotates, like vanilla grass block?

 ## History

 A texture artist said he got free time and was available for commissioning textures for “anything organic”.